 A week after catastrophic earthquakes, focus shifting to misery — and anger among survivors

+Reports of rescues are coming less often as the time since the quakes reaches the limits of the human body's ability to survive without water, especially in sub-freezing temperatures.

+During a visit to Aleppo in northern Syria Monday, United Nations aid chief Martin Griffith said the rescue phase is "coming to a close" and attention is now turning to providing food, shelter, schooling and psychosocial care, according to the Reuters news service.

-When Zafer Mahmut Boncuk's apartment building collapsed in the devastating earthquakes in southeastern Turkey and neighboring northern Syria, he discovered his 75-year-old mother was still alive - but pinned under the wreckage.
+On the day of the devastating 7.8 and 7.5 magnitude earthquakes in southeastern Turkey and neighboring northern Syria, Zafer Mahmut Boncuk's apartment building collapsed.
+He discovered his 75-year-old mother was still alive - but pinned under the wreckage.

 For hours, Boncuk frantically searched for someone in the ancient, devastated Turkish city of Antakya to help him free her.
 He was able to talk to her, hold her hand and give her water.
 Despite his pleas, however, no one came, and she died on Tuesday, the day after the quake.

-Like many others in Turkey, his sorrow and disbelief have turned to rage over the sense that there has been an unfair and ineffective response to the historic disaster that has killed more than 33,000 people there and in Syria.
+Like many others in Turkey, his sorrow and disbelief have turned to rage over the sense that there has been an unfair and ineffective response to the historic disaster.

 Boncuk directed his anger at President Recep Tayyip Erdogan, especially because she seemed so close to rescue but no one came.
 Her remains were finally removed Sunday, nearly a week after the building collapsed.
 His father's body is still in the rubble.